Surfshark Review (2022) – An Excellent VPN for an Excellent Price

-Because of the test results, especially those of the US server, we had our doubts about Surfshark’s performance when it comes to internet speeds.
-Surprisingly enough, the VPN proved to function fantastically during everyday use.
-We tested Surfshark whilst surfing, watching Netflix, downloading torrents and playing online games, and it surprised us every time.
+Based on the test results, especially the speeds we got on the US server, we expected our standard connection speeds to be great.
+The VPN didn’t disappoint: it ran seamlessly during everyday use.
+We tested Surfshark VPN whilst surfing, watching shows on Netflix, downloading torrents, and playing online games, and it exceeded our expectations every time.

-Downloading torrents went effortlessly as well.
+Downloading torrents wasn’t an issue either.
 We managed to download relatively large files in no time.
-What’s more, Surfshark even noticed we were using a torrenting program and automatically switched from a regular VPN server to a specialized P2P server to facilitate the downloading.
-We found this to be very user-friendly.
+What’s more, Surfshark automatically detected that we were using a torrenting program and switched from a regular VPN server to a specialized P2P server to facilitate the download.
+This was a nice touch, and definitely boosted speeds.

-Surfshark exclusively uses the two safest protocols: OpenVPN and IKEv2.
-Although this means they have a limited choice of protocols, the ones they do offer are very strong.
-They clearly aren’t willing to compromise when it comes to their users’ security.
+Surfshark has AES-256-bit encryption and uses some of the safest VPN protocols of this moment: OpenVPN and WireGuard.
+Clearly, they aren’t willing to compromise when it comes to their users’ security.